Computing Benefit Entitlement

 The weekly amount of unemployment benefits you are paid when you have no wages or other income during the week.
 It is 4% of the total high quarter wages from all covered employment.
 The maximum and minimum benefit rates are determined by UI law.
 The minimum WBR is $54, requiring high quarter earnings of $1,350; and the maximum WBR is $370, requiring high quarter earnings of $9,250.

 The "Weekly Benefit Rate Chart" is a listing of all the weekly benefit rates and the amount of high quarter wages needed for each rate.
-This chart is available on-line at http://dwd.wisconsin.gov/uiben/handbook/pdf/wbrchart.pdf or by calling one of the information/assistance numbers on the back of this handbook.
+This chart is available online at http://dwd.wisconsin.gov/uiben/handbook/pdf/wbrchart.pdf or by calling one of the information/assistance numbers.

 To qualify for unemployment benefits you must have been paid wages from covered employment in at least two quarters of your base period.
 You need: